Generative Hints: Appendix

-Both the Swin-B and ViT-B/16 transformer models were pretrained on ImageNet~\cite{imagenet}.
-We trained these models using the hyperparameters reported in Table 5, which were tuned to maximize performance prior to introducing our generative hints methodology.
-We found for training without hints the best data augmentation combination to flip $(p=0.5)$, rotation sampled uniformly from [0, 5\%], and translation sampled uniformly from [0, 5\%].
-When applying generative hints we applied we used the same transformation except flip ($p=1.0$).
-For fairness, all learning parameters were kept fixed when applying generative hints.
-The only modifications were the weighting factor $\alpha$ applied to the hint loss, and the temperature $T$ used to scale the distributions in the symmetric KL loss, which was set to $T=0.8$.
-Training was performed on a single NVIDIA H100 GPU.
+Both the ViT-B/16 and Swin-B transformer models were pretrained on ImageNet~\cite{imagenet}.
+Table~\ref{tab:model-hyperparams} reports the training hyperparameters, which were tuned to maximize baseline performance (without hints) and then kept fixed when applying generative hints.
+The only parameters modified for hint-based training were the hint loss weight $\alpha$ and the temperature $T$ used in the symmetric KL divergence loss.

-Hints were trained using a symmetric KL divergence loss as defined in Definition 2, chosen for its ability to align distributions and its close relationship to cross-entropy.
-During optimization, we alternated training between the cross-entropy objective and the hint loss at every batch, with virtual examples generated on the fly.
-Images from StyleGAN3 are generated at $512 \times 512$ resolution and then resized to $384 \times 384$ for training.
+\textbf{Data Augmentation.} For baseline training (without hints), we applied the following augmentations: horizontal flip with probability $p=0.5$, random rotation uniformly sampled from $[0^{\circ}, 5^{\circ}]$, and random translation uniformly sampled from $[0\%, 5\%]$ of image dimensions.
+When applying generative hints, we used identical augmentations on the training data, except that horizontal flip probability was increased to $p=1.0$ for the spatial invariance hint to enforce complete flip invariance.